ASU’s entrepreneurial ecosystem gives rise to smart devices that improve our health, security and well-being.

 Skysong Innovations is ASU’s exclusive technology transfer and intellectual property management organization.
 Skysong Innovations can help you protect your IP, apply for a patent, assess your invention's market potential and connect with companies who want to license your technology.

 ASU Entrepreneurship and Innovation (E+I) is partially supported by Arizona’s Technology and Research Initiative Fund.
-TRIF investment has enabled thousands of scientific discoveries, over 800 patents, 280 new startup companies and hands-on training for approximately 33,000 students across Arizona’s universities.
+TRIF investment has enabled hands-on training for tens of thousands of students across Arizona’s universities, thousands of scientific discoveries and patented technologies, and hundreds of new start-up companies.
 Publicly supported through voter approval, TRIF is an essential resource for growing Arizona’s economy and providing opportunities for Arizona residents to work, learn and thrive.